The specific advice required by the Welsh Government in 2021 to 2022

 Estyn also provides ongoing support in the following areas:

-- Development of qualifications and inspection arrangements for any proposed new initial teacher training and continuing professional learning requirements for teachers, tutors and trainers in the lifelong learning sector
+- development of qualifications and inspection arrangements for any proposed new initial teacher education and continuing professional development requirements for teachers, tutors and trainers in the lifelong learning sector

-- Follow up work in respect of Local Authority Education Departments
+- follow up work in respect of Local Education Authorities and regional consortia/arrangements

 - Senedd questions.